 In patients presenting with renal colic, approximately half are having a CT done as the initial imaging modality despite evidence that US is safe and effective in patients presenting with uncomplicated renal colic presentations.
-While US use remains relatively low, its utilization doubled during this study period, demonstrating an encouraging trend.
-Those who have an US done first are often able to avoid subsequent CT scans, however, impacts on other health care resources and outcomes were noted.
-Efforts should be made to encourage the use of evidence-based practice with the use of US in those presenting with renal colic rather than CT when clinically indicated.
+While US use remains relatively low, its use doubled during this study period, demonstrating an encouraging trend.
+Those who have an US done first are often able to avoid subsequent CT scans; however, impacts on other healthcare resources and outcomes were noted.
+Efforts should be made to encourage the use of evidence-based practice with the use of US rather than CT in those presenting with renal colic when clinically indicated.